OpeyemiOdejimi/ai-startup-website/README.md

-# AI StartUp Project
+# AI StartUp Project (Git Mini Project)

 This project takes learners through the rudiments and importance of **Version Control** and **Version Control Systems** in Software Development.
 The Project involves two members; Tom and Jerry that make changes to the homepage of a website simultaneously without overwriting each other's work with the help of **Git**

-# Conceptualizing Git Set Up with Tom and Jerry
+## Conceptualizing Git Set Up with Tom and Jerry

 * The first image shows the GitHub User Dashboard
 ![Github User Dashboard](Images/github-user-dashboard.png)